 - 1. Pre & post-tests, quizzes and exams contribute to the final course grade. - 2.
 A chapter quiz will be administered for each textbook chapter.
 Each of these Quizzes will be open approximately one week each.
 During this time you make take the Quiz as many times as you want to raise your score.
 Once the Quiz time has ended the highest attempt will be the grade that is saved.
 See the Curriculum Timeline at the end of this document for additional information. - 3.
 Three unit exams will be administered.
 Exams will be administered at the end of each Unit.
 For Web classes, each Unit Exam will be open for three days during administration but, you will have one attempt only.
-Onground classes will have their exam administered in person during the normal class time.
-Onground students MUST BE present to take the exam unless prior arrangements with the instructor have been made.
 There will be 60 questions on each Exam.
-The Exams will have an enforced time limit of 50 minutes.

-4. No comprehensive final exam is administered.
+The Exams will have an enforced time limit of 45 minutes. - 4.
+No comprehensive final exam is administered.